Georgia Peace Project

 We visit the ancient capital of Mtzskheta, one of the oldest cities in Georgia, now a UNESCO

 Heritage Site.
 Here, Christianity was proclaimed the official religion of Georgia in the 4th century.
+Led by Bishops Malkhaz and Rusudan, our tour invites reflection on our Georgian experience, the vision of the Peace Project, and the personal meaning we each carry forward.

 PROGRAM COST

-Double occupancy — $2000 per person
+Double occupancy — $2100 per person

-Single occupancy — $2500 per person
+Single occupancy — $2600 per person

-*register by February 1, 2025 for our early bird discount:
+*register by December 15, 2026 for our early bird discount:

-double occupancy $1700 pp; single occupancy $2100 pp
+double occupancy $1700 pp; single occupancy $2200 pp

 Program Cost Includes: